metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Command-Author-generate-automake_app/README.md

 [![Build Status](https://travis-ci.org/oposs/mojolicious-automake.svg?branch=master)](https://travis-ci.org/oposs/mojolicious-automake)

-MojoAutomake is a Mojolicious app skeleton generator which sets up Mojolicious Projects with automake support.
+MojoliciousAutomake is a mojolicious app skeleton generator which sets up mojolicious projects with automake support.

 Currently the following templates are supported

 * automake_app - a simple mojolicious app with full automake support
-* callbackery_app - a sample callbackery app
+* callbackery_app - a sample [callbackery app](https://github.com/oetiker/callbackery)

 Quickstart
 ----------

-Open a terminal and follow these instructions below.
-We have tested them on ubuntu but they should work on any recent linux system with at least perl 5.24 installed.
+Open a terminal and follow the instructions below.
+We have tested them on Ubuntu but they should work on any recent linux system with at least perl 5.24 installed.

 First make sure you have gcc, perl curl and automake installed.
-The following commands will work on debian and ubuntu.
+The following commands will work on Debian and Ubuntu.

 ```console
 sudo apt-get install curl automake perl gcc unzip libssl-dev
 ```

-For redhat try
+For Redhat try

 ```console
 sudo yum install curl automake perl-core openssl-devel gcc unzip